milvus-io/milvus/README.md

 ## Application scenarios

-Milvus has been used in hundreds of organizations and institutions worldwide mainly in the following scenarios:
+Milvus has been used by over 600 organizations and institutions worldwide mainly in the following scenarios:

 -   Image, video, and audio search.
 -   Text search, recommender system, interactive question answering system, and other text search fields.